6carol6/Notebook/SIGCOMM2015.md

 ####Poptrie: A Compressed Trie with Population Count for Fast and Scalable Software IP Routing Table Lookup
 @The University of Tokyo, NTT Communications Corporation

+Internet of Things leads to routing table explosion.
+We contribute by a **fast and scalable software routing lookup algorithm** based on a multiway trie, called *Poptrie*.

+####How to Bid the Cloud
+@Princeton University, National University of Sigapore, City University of Hong Kong

+这个是看题目就知道讲什么的了，暂时不关心。

+###Session 3.1: Experience Track1

+####Inside the Social Networks's(Datacenter) Network
+@University of California, Facebook

+####Pingmesh: A Large-Scale System for Data Center Network Latency Measurement and Analysis